CharlieLeno/A-Slack-Clone/README.md

 6. thread: `http://127.0.0.1:5000/channel/<int:channel_id>/<int:thread_id>`

 ## Note
 The program is completed using React for front end and Flask for back end.
-As it's my first time to use React, please don't hesitate to inform me if you have any suggestions for my code, including the implementation or coding style.
+Please don't hesitate to inform me if you have any suggestions for my code, including the implementation or coding style.

-Finally, thank you all for your time and kind help!